Author | Historian | Presenter

 Work with me

-I am available on a contract and commission basis to put my expertise to work for heritage organisations, museums, media, tour groups, individual projects, and more.
+I am available on a contract and commission basis to put my expertise to work for heritage organisations, museums, media, tour groups, historical consultancy for films and media projects, and more.
 Find out how we can make history together.

 Book: The History Behind Game of Thrones: The North Remembers